kansaljatin/ClipURL---Smart-URL-Shortener/README.md

 **Writes (create/update):**

 1. Generate deterministic code via SHA-256 + Base62 (`generateShortCode`).
-2. Write to cache first (write-through).
+2. Write to MongoDB (source of truth).
-3. Write to MongoDB.
+3. On success, warm Redis cache in a best-effort way.
 4. On Mongo duplicate key error (11000):
    - If existing doc has same `longUrl` → treat as success (idempotent across autoscaled instances).
-   - Else → treat as alias conflict (`409`) and roll back cache entry.
+   - Else → treat as alias conflict (`409`).

 ---